 Disney Princess Half Marathon Weekend

 Travel and fitness are two concepts which tend not to necessarily intertwine with overwhelming ease and this is exactly why I have become of the mindset to travel FOR fitness.
+There are tons of ways to stay healthy while traveling, and combining the two in one trip is ideal.
 Yes…you see what I did there.
 Its called multi-tasking, and the result…Run Disney events.
 One month ago I had the opportunity to participate in the Disney Princess Half Marathon Weekend, and this is how it went.

 Why the Princess Half Marathon Weekend?
 Well because it is exactly that.
 It is a weekend of running, a true event.
 With the fit for a princess expo open all weekend, a 5km on Friday, a 10km on Saturday, and a half marathon on Sunday, Run Disney ensures that every princess feels like they are special, like they are celebrating their fitness all weekend long.
 How better to celebrate than running with 25,000 other princesses.